Armed Forces of Ukraine: Russian invasion of Ukraine

-Beginning Thursday, 24 February 2022, the Russian Armed Forces launched an invasion of Ukraine.
-The Ukrainian Armed Forces, together with its auxiliary and wartime-affiliated organizations, have been participants of many of the combat actions of the current conflict.
+On Thursday, 24 February 2022, the Russian Armed Forces invaded Ukraine.
+The Ukrainian Armed Forces and its auxiliary and wartime-affiliated organizations, have participated in many of the combat actions of the current conflict.
 Alongside the combat actions, the influx of Western weapons and materiel to the Armed Forces from NATO member armed forces, ex-Soviet stock from many Eastern European nations as well as captured Russian tanks, armed vehicles and other weapons have also resulted in an ongoing modernization and expansion of the forces at large.